Fulton County, Georgia: Secession

-Some residents of suburban north Fulton have advocated that they be allowed to secede and re-form Milton County, after the county that was absorbed into Fulton County in 1932 during the Great Depression.
+Some residents of suburban north Fulton have advocated since the early 2000s that they be allowed to secede and re-form Milton County, after the county that was absorbed into Fulton County in 1932 during the Great Depression.
 Fulton County, in comparison to the state's other counties, is physically large.
 Its population is greater than that of each of the six smallest U.S. states.

 The demographic make-up of Fulton County has changed considerably in recent decades.
 The northern portion of the county, a suburban area, is among the most affluent areas in the nation and is majority white.
 It was formerly a Republican stronghold, but has seen a shift toward the Democratic Party since the early 2010s.
 In 2018, Lucy McBath won the 6th Congressional District, the majority of which is in North Fulton.
 The central and southern portion of the county, which includes the city of Atlanta and its core satellite cities to the south, is overwhelmingly Democratic and majority black.
 It contains some of the poorest sections in the metropolitan area, but also has wealthy sections, particularly in Midtown Atlanta, many east Atlanta neighborhoods, and in the suburban neighborhoods along Cascade Road beyond I-285.
 Cascade Heights and Sandtown, located in the southwest region of Fulton County, are predominantly affluent African American in population.

 The chief opponents to the proposed division of the county comes from the residents of south Fulton County, who say that the proposed separation is racially motivated.
-State Senator Vincent Fort, an Atlanta Democrat and a member of the Georgia Legislative Black Caucus, very strongly opposes the plan to split the county.
+State Senator Vincent Fort, an Atlanta Democrat and a member of the Georgia Legislative Black Caucus, very strongly opposed the plan to split the county.
 "If it gets to the floor, there will be blood on the walls", Fort stated.
 "As much as you would like to think it's not racial, it's difficult to draw any other conclusion", he later added.

 In 2006 a political firestorm broke out in Atlanta when State Senator Sam Zamarripa (Democrat from Atlanta) suggested that the cities in North Fulton be allowed to secede and form Milton County in exchange for Atlanta and Fulton County consolidating their governments into a new "Atlanta County".
 South Fulton residents were strongly opposed to Fulton County's possible future division.